Stremio/stremio-addon-sdk/docs/deploying/beamup.md

 - go to the project directory that you want to deploy
 - use the `beamup` command

+The `beamup` command is a universal command, it will handle both initial setup and deploying projects.

 ## One Time Setup

 When you run `beamup` for the first time, it will: